 What’s The Best Way To Bath My French Bulldog?

 These general French Bulldog bathing and cleaning tips will set you up for a lifetime of success caring for your Frenchie’s skin and coat, ears, paws and nails.

 Tip number one is simply this: put gentleness first.
 Whether your French Bulldog is an adult rescue or a little puppy, being bathed and cleaned is likely to feel quite strange at first!

 You may also feel understandably tentative about your technique and worried you will do something wrong.
 Take the pressure off by turning bathing and cleaning your Frenchie into a game you can play together.
 Let the treats and praise flow freely.

 2. Prioritize safety.

 Tip number two is to prioritize safety.
 Use only cleaning and care products specifically formulated for canine skin pH.
-Steer clear of any medicated cleaners unless your veterinarian specifically recommends otherwise.
+This is especially important if your Frenchie has sensitive skin.
+Also, it’s generally advisable to steer clear of any medicated cleaners unless your veterinarian specifically recommends otherwise.